Rethinking Bivariate Causal Discovery Through the Lens of Exchangeability: Synthetic Dataset

-Since the algorithms should perform similarly in this dataset as with the Tübingen dataset, in order for it to fulfill its objectives (see Subsection \ref{synth_objectives}), the frequency of each combination of parameter choices should be determined such that the results obtained in the two different datasets are as similar as possible.
-Alternatively, instead of attributing different frequencies to each combination, each one was attributed a different weight (assuming a uniformly sampled distribution across all combinations, i.e., all combinations have the same number of examples).
-This provides extra flexibility, since different weights can be chosen with different objectives in mind, without the need to generate different examples.
-Specifically, two different weight combinations are provided in our implementation: one aimed at minimizing the difference in performance with respect to AUROC, the other with respect to accuracy.
+Given the objective of representing real-world causal systems, the weights of the distributions of the exchangeable variables ($\theta_1,\psi_1$ and $\psi_2$) were chosen so that the difference in performance for each method between the generated synthetic dataset and that of the T\"ubingen was minimized.
+Moreover, two different weight combinations are provided in our implementation: one aimed at minimizing the difference in performance with respect to AUROC, the other with respect to accuracy.
 Both were computed by framing the problem using least squares optimization.
 In other words, it consists of finding the weight combination that minimizes the sum of the squared difference between each method's performance in both datasets.
-Additionally, an $\ell_2$ regularizer was also used in order to improve performance for unseen methods\footnote{The $\ell_2$ regularizer and its weight ($1$) were chosen to optimize the results of SynthNN (see Section \ref{synthNN_start}).
+Additionally, an $\ell_2$ regularizer was used to improve performance for unseen methods \footnote{The $\ell_2$ regularizer and its weight ($1$) were chosen to optimize the results of SynthNN (see Section \ref{synthNN_start}).
 In other words, the performance of SynthNN was used as a proxy for the representativeness of the synthetic dataset.}.
 This can be translated into the following mathematical expression:

-where $A\in\mathbb{R}^{m\times d}$ is a matrix where element $A_{i,j}$ corresponds to the performance of method $i$ in the generated dataset according to the design choices $j$; $b\in\mathbb{R}^m$ is a vector containing the performance of the assessed methods in the Tübingen dataset; $w\in\mathbb{R}^d$ is a vector containing the corresponding weight of each parameter combination.
+where $A\in\mathbb{R}^{m\times d}$ is a matrix where element $A_{i,j}$ corresponds to the performance of method $i$ in the generated dataset according to the combination of exchangeable variables $j$; $b\in\mathbb{R}^m$ is a vector containing the performance of the assessed methods in the Tübingen dataset; and $w\in\mathbb{R}^d$ is a vector representing the minimization variable: the corresponding weights of each exchangeable variables combination.